 The anger demonstrated in the home by your teen is only a cry for help!
 They are, most likely, feeling as though they could explode in a moment without any warning!
 They feel helpless and don’t know where to turn to rid themselves of the inner turmoil haunting them!
 You, as the parent, must gain control and take measures to help the entire family through a process of counseling, separation, or whatever it may take to bring about healing for your child and family.

 At Wolf Creek Academy, we strive to help families in need by thorough evaluation and counseling for the child and family.
-Anger and Hatred must be diminished in our youth through a process that takes time and work, but is certainly worth every minute or dime that it may cost!
-It could be your child’s saving grace!
+Anger and Hatred must be diminished in our youth through a process that takes time and work but is certainly worth every minute or dime that it may cost!